efuzy/efuzy/docs/src/pages/vue-components/table.md

 ## Exporting data

-Below is an example of a naive csv encoding and then exporting table data by using the [exportFile](/quasar-utils/other-utils#Export-file) Quasar util.
+Below is an example of a naive csv encoding and then exporting table data by using the [exportFile](/efuzy-utils/other-utils#Export-file) Efuzy util.
 The browser should trigger a file download.
 For a more professional approach in regards to encoding we do recommend using [csv-parse](https://csv.js.org/parse/) and [csv-stringify](https://csv.js.org/stringify/) packages.

 <doc-example title="Export to csv" file="QTable/ExportCsv" />